 Wool is a fantastic natural material however for full-on winter hunting gloves there are a few drawbacks.
-To keep woolen hunting gloves waterproof you need to treat them with something like Lanolin which adds unwanted scent to your winter gloves.
+To keep woollen hunting gloves waterproof you need to treat them with something like Lanolin which adds unwanted scent to your winter gloves.

-I have never been able to get my woolen gloves 100% waterproof.
+I have never been able to get my woollen gloves 100% waterproof.
 They can also be heavy when wet.
 They are however comfortable to wear, I recommend save these for around the campfire as they do have great fireproof properties.

 Very flexible and fully waterproof material offering great protection in the cold.
 Thicker neoprene or rubber gloves can, however, be challenging to wear when doing certain tasks like trying to reload your rifle quickly.
 They also are not breathable at all meaning any perspiration from your hands will stay trapped in the glove.